hmrc/upload-customs-documents-performance-tests/README.md

 #### Run the performance test

 To run a full performance test against staging environment, implement a job builder and run the test **only** from Jenkins.
+Note:- Due to the limitation of load on upscan staging , runs with low JPS .Make sure to run in jenkins with less load (1-5)

 ### Scalafmt
  This repository uses [Scalafmt](https://scalameta.org/scalafmt/), a code formatter for Scala.
 The formatting rules configured for this repository are defined within [.scalafmt.conf](.scalafmt.conf).